"Some songs on Spotify used to be available, but now they're greyed out, why?"

 Step 2 Run TuneCable Spotify Music Downloader

 Once you can get access to the greyed-out Spotify songs again, start this TuneCable Spotify Music Downloader on your Windows PC or Mac.
 Make sure you've installed the latest Spotify Music app as well.
-It will be launched automatically.
-Please note that it will be muted temporarily to ensure the highest audio quality will be kept.
+On the primary page, select a working mode, you can use the Spotify app or the Spotify web player to work.
+The biggest difference is that the app mode can save 320kbps audio at up to 10x the speed, while the web player mode saves the original quality at up to 10x fast speed.

 Step 3 Set Up the Output Settings

-Go to the top right, click on the "Settings" icon, and a pop-up setting window appears.
+Go to the "Settings" interface.
 It enables you to change the conversion mode, output format, bit rate, sample rate, conversion speed, output folder, output file name, and output organized manner.

-There is a tip for people who prefer to save all songs into one folder, selecting "None" in the "Output Organized" setting.
+There is a tip for people who prefer to save all songs in a playlist into one folder, selecting "Playlist" in the "Output Organized" setting.
 Besides, selecting "Playlist Index" in the "Output File Name" setting will enable you to save all songs in the same order as the original playlist.

 Step 3 Add Spotify Music Playlist(s) to TuneCable

 Once you completed the adjustment, go to Spotify Music, and locate the song or playlist you prefer.
-Directly drag & drop the song or playlist from Spotify to TuneCable.
+If you use the Spotify app download mode, directly drag & drop the song or playlist from Spotify to TuneCable.
+If you use the Spotify web player mode, click on the "Click to add" button.
 It will launch an automatic parsing process.
-Soon after, the songs from the playlist are allowed to download.
-Remove the useless songs and add more wanted songs, then click OK to add these selected songs to a download list.
+Soon after, the songs from the playlist are shown on a popup.
+You can select any wanted songs, then click Add to add these selected songs to a download list.

 Step 4 Start Converting Spotify Tracks to Local Songs